Register Your Section 8 Company

 What is Section 8 company?

-A Section 8 company, commonly known as a charitable company, is registered with the objective of promoting activities such as arts, commerce, science, education, sports, environmental protection, religion, charity, and more.
-While the company is allowed to generate profit, it is prohibited from distributing those profits among its members.
-Instead, all income or profits must be reinvested towards the charitable purpose for which the company is registered.
+A Section 8 company, also known as a charitable company, is established to promote activities in areas such as arts, commerce, science, education, sports, environmental protection, religion, charity, and more.
+While it can generate profits, these cannot be distributed among members; instead, all income must be reinvested to further the company’s charitable objectives.

-This type of company is governed by Section 8 of the Companies Act, 2013, and enjoys special status due to its charitable objectives.
-Compared to other company types, a Section 8 company benefits from various exemptions and relaxations.
+Governed by Section 8 of the Companies Act, 2013, these companies enjoy a special status due to their charitable purpose.
+Compared to other types of companies, Section 8 companies benefit from several exemptions and regulatory relaxations.

 BENEFITS